javabrown/terraform-single-web-server/README.md

  ### Please note that nothing in Free in AWS, so you might get billed by running this application.
-So run this script with your own risk :)
+So run this script with your own responsibility :)
  ### Comment or email if you have any question: raja khan <getrk@yahoo.com>